leancloud/docs-en/views/realtime-guide-senior.md

 Please refer to [the "Edit a message" section of previous chapter](realtime-guide-intermediate.html#edit-a-message) for code samples.

 LeanCloud offers a set of keywords by default.
 Apps with Business Plans can customize filtering keywords.
 To do so, go to your app's [Dashboard > Messaging > LeanMessage > Settings](https://console.leancloud.app/messaging.html?appid={{appid}}#/message/realtime/conf) and upload your own keywords file to replace the default list.
+The uploaded file must be UTF-8 encoded with one keyword in each line.
+A keyword can have spaces in it.
+For example, "damn it" will be treated as a single keyword.

 If you have more complicated requirements regarding message filtering, we recommend that you make use of [the `_messageReceived` hook of LeanEngine](realtime-guide-systemconv.html#_messageReceived).
 You can defined your own logic for controlling messages.